Goods train derails, falls into river in Odisha | Business

 - India

-At least six coaches of a goods train running on the Angul-Talcher Road route of East Coast Railways derailed in the early hours of Tuesday and fell into a river, officials said.
+At least nine wagons of a goods train running on the Angul-Talcher Road route of East Coast Railways derailed in the early hours of Tuesday and fell into a river, officials said.

 Heavy rain in the wake of a deep depression in the Bay of Bengal is likely to have caused the accident on a bridge over river Nandira when the goods train was on its way from Firozpur to Khurda Road, the officials said.

-Talcher recorded 160 mm of rainfall on Monday followed by Angul (74 mm).

-Following the incident, the ECoR has cancelled 12 trains, diverted routes of eight others and short terminated another, they added.
+Talcher recorded 394 mm of rainfall in the last two days.
+Following the incident, the ECoR has canceled 12 trains, diverted routes of eight others and short terminated another, they added.

+Accident relief trains from Sambalpur and Khurda Road have been rushed to the spot, where senior officials are reviewing the restoration work.

+"Prima facie, the cause of the derailment appears to be… flash flood.
+Retaining walls on both sides have been damaged and washout of tracks on approach to the bridge from the Angul side is also noticed," an ECoR official said.

 ALSO READ